Google just leaked the Pixel 4

 Google isn't just hinting at the Google Pixel 4 ahead of its expected October launch, it's actually showing what the phone will look like in a surprising new reveal.

-It's coming four months earlier than the anticipated release date and gives us a glimpse of the back of the Android phone, complete with a larger square-shaped camera module.
+We're seeing it four months earlier than the anticipated release date and it gives us a glimpse of the back of the Android phone, complete with a larger square-shaped camera module.

 "Well, since there seems to be some interest, here you go!
 Wait 'til you see what it can do," teases Google in its Twitter post under the handle @madebygoogle.

-Google's messaging here alludes to the fact that there have been several leaks of its phone.
+Google's messaging here alludes to the fact that there have been several leaks of its phone already.
 It's clearly getting out ahead of the rumor mill with its own controlled tease.

 What's significant about the Pixel 4 'leak'